MCP Usage Guide¶

 list_findings |

-Filtered, paginated finding groups with compact summary payloads by default; use after hotspots or check_* when you need a broader filtered list |
+Filtered, paginated findings; use after hotspots or check_* |

 get_finding |

-Deep inspection of one finding by id; defaults to normal detail and accepts detail_level; use after list_hotspots, list_findings, or check_* |
+Single finding detail by id; defaults to normal detail level |

 get_remediation |